FloAppsLtd/Documents/SecurityPolicy.md

 When we get data from a new client, that data is saved in:

  * HESK support system on `Linode Frankfurt` (cron removes the data after a timeout)
- * personal computers (crons should be used to clean Downloads etc)
+ * personal computers (crons should be used to clean Downloads)
- * encrypted TimeMachine backups
  * production server (cron cleans backups)
  * offsite backups